wattsjay/problems/README.md

-# problems
+# Problems

-DSA problems solved in TypeScript.
+A selection of LeetCode problems implemented in TypeScript using the [NeetCode Roadmap](https://neetcode.io/roadmap).

+## Completed

+### Array

+- 🟢 Contains Duplicate